-8.29 The Public Transport Accessibility Level (PTAL) rating is 1b which indicates poor accessibility to public transport.
+- 8.29 The Public Transport Accessibility Level (PTAL) rating is 1b which indicates poor accessibility to public transport.
 The London Plan and Policy DM30 of CLP2018 sets out that maximum car parking standards for residential developments based on public transport accessibility levels and local character.
-This states that 1-2 bedroom properties should provide a maximum of up to 1 space per unit, with up to 1.5 spaces per unit being provided for 3 bedroom properties.
-In line with the London Plan, the proposed development could therefore provide up to a maximum of 12 spaces.
+This states that, in this PTAL, properties should provide up to 1.5 spaces per unit.
+In line with the London Plan, the proposed development could therefore provide up to a maximum of 10.5 spaces.
 It is important to note however that it is not necessarily desirable to provide car parking up to the maximum standards given the requirements of both the London Plan and Croydon Local Plan which seek to reduce reliance on car usage and promote/prioritise sustainable modes of transport.
-As such a lower level of car parking can be supported and is encouraged in line with the ambitions of the Development Plan.

-- 8.30 The proposed car parking provision is considered acceptable when taking into account the site constraints, the need to provide high quality multi-functional spaces whilst ensuring the best use of land. - 8.31 There are a number of representations that refer to the parking provision, onstreet parking and highway safety at the site.
-In respect to highway safety, the scheme provides 9 off-street parking spaces including 1 disabled space and these will need to adhere to the parking visibility splays and parking standards to ensure that safety requirements are adhered to and these have been secured through conditions. - 8.32 A financial contribution of £13,500 will be secured through a Section 106 contribution that will go towards improvements to sustainable transport including but not limited to on street car clubs with EVCP's and/or highway changes such as on street restrictions or membership of car club for the units for 3 years.
+As such a lower level of car parking can be supported and is encouraged in line with the ambitions of the Development Plan. - 8.30 The proposed car parking provision of 9 spaces is considered acceptable when taking into account the site constraints, the need to provide high quality multi-functional spaces whilst ensuring the best use of land. - 8.31 There are a number of representations that refer to the parking provision, onstreet parking and highway safety at the site.
+In respect to highway safety, the scheme provides 9 off-street parking spaces including 1 disabled space and these will need to adhere to the parking visibility splays and parking standards to ensure that safety requirements are adhered to and these have been secured through conditions. - 8.32 A financial contribution of £10,500 will be secured through a Section 106 contribution that will go towards improvements to sustainable transport including but not limited to on street car clubs with EVCP's and/or highway changes such as on street restrictions or membership of car club for the units for 3 years.
 This is required because of the increased traffic generated from the increased number of units. - 8.33 In compliance with the London Plan, electric vehicle charging points should be installed in the parking area and this can be secured by way of a condition.
-Cycle storage facilities would comply with the London Plan (which would require 18 spaces) as these are located in a secure and covered cycle store within the rear communal amenity space.
-Vertical cycle parking would not be appropriate.
-This can be secured by way of a condition. - 8.34 The refuse arrangements would be acceptable and for a nine units scheme would require 1 x 1100ltr landfill receptacle; 1 x 1280ltr for dry recycling and 1 x 140ltr food recycling, which has been accommodated within the site.
-The refuse store will be located at the side of the houses.
-A refuse collection and bulky goods storage area is provided at the front of the site.
-A refuse management condition is required to take the bins to the collection point on the day of collection.
-It can be secured by condition. - 8.35 A Demolition/Construction Logistic Plan (including a Construction Management Plan) will be needed before commencement of work and this could be secured through a condition.
+Cycle storage facilities would comply with the London Plan (which would require 14 spaces) as these are provided by way of secure cycle stores within the rear gardens of each house.
+This can be secured by way of a condition. - 8.34 The refuse arrangements have been indicated on the site plan, each house would require 1x180ltr landfill bin, 1x240ltr recycling comingled recycling bin and 1x240ltr paper & card recycling bin.
+The front refuse store/refuse collection area would be located towards the front of the site within 20m of the highway.
+It would be the responsibility of the occupants of the rear dwellings to take their refuse to the collection area on collection day.
+Although the paved route from the rear bin store to the collection area would be greater than 25m it is a flat route that is not unreasonable for occupiers to take their bins for collection.
+Details can be secured by condition.

+8.35 A Demolition/Construction Logistic Plan (including a Construction Management Plan) will be needed before commencement of work and this could be secured through a condition.